2017 Middle Tennessee Blue Raiders football team

 The 2017 Middle Tennessee Blue Raiders football team represented Middle Tennessee State University as a member of the East Division of Conference USA (C-USA) during the 2017 NCAA Division I FBS football season.
 Led by 12th-year head coach Rick Stockstill, the Blue Raiders compiled an overall record of 7–6 with a mark of 4–4 in conference play, tying for third place in the C-USA's East Division.
 Middle Tennessee was invited to the Camellia Bowl, where they defeated Arkansas State.
 The team played home games at Johnny "Red" Floyd Stadium in Murfreesboro, Tennessee.

-Previous season

-The Blue Raiders finished the 2016 season 8–5, 5–3 in C-USA play to finish in third place in the East Division.
-They received a bid to the Hawaii Bowl where they lost to Hawaii.

 Schedule

 Middle Tennessee announced its 2017 football schedule on January 26, 2017.
 The 2017 schedule consisted of six home and six away games in the regular season.